WSM (AM): History

 In 2003, WSM-FM and WWTN, sister stations to WSM, were sold to Cumulus Media.
 Cumulus intended to purchase WSM as well, but Gaylord decided to maintain ownership at the eleventh hour.
 Through a five-year joint sales agreement, however, Gaylord paid Cumulus a fee to operate WSM's sales department and provide news updates for the station.
 Gaylord Entertainment continued to control WSM and operate all other departments, including programming, engineering, and promotions.
 The agreement ended in 2008, at which point all control of the station reverted to Gaylord.
-In 2012, Gaylord Entertainment Company was renamed Ryman Hospitality Properties.
-Ryman sold minority stakes in the Opry businesses to NBCUniversal and Atairos in April 2022, but spun WSM's license off into a subsidiary that remained separate from that transaction and wholly owned by Ryman.
+In 2012, Gaylord Entertainment Company was reorganized into a real estate investment trust and was renamed Ryman Hospitality Properties.
+The radio station became held within its subsidiary, Opry Entertainment Group.
+Ryman sold minority stakes in OEG to NBCUniversal and Atairos in April 2022, but spun WSM's license off into a subsidiary that remained separate from that transaction and wholly owned by Ryman.

 From 2002 until 2006, the station was a choice on Sirius Satellite Radio, which carried a full-time simulcast of WSM's signal, except during NASCAR races.
 Briefly in 2006, the channel converted to "WSM Entertainment", a separate satellite radio feed that carried the same classic country music format as the AM signal.
 About a year after the channel was eliminated, then-rival XM Satellite Radio announced the carriage of the Grand Ole Opry on Nashville! channel 11 beginning in October 2007, as well as the Eddie Stubbs Show on America channel 10 beginning in November 2007.
-After the merger between Sirius and XM, the Grand Ole Opry broadcasts were moved to the service's The Roadhouse channel, which is heard on both Sirius and XM.
+After the merger between Sirius and XM, WSM's channel was eliminated, but Opry broadcasts continued to air on other channels within the service.

 WSM's "fishbowl" studio inside the Gaylord Opryland hotel, from which the station operated between 1990 and 2024.

 Following the devastating 2010 Tennessee flood that inundated Gaylord Opryland and the Grand Ole Opry House, the station broadcast from a makeshift studio at its transmitter site for six months, while the Grand Ole Opry rotated between several performance sites, until the buildings at the Opryland complex were repaired.
-WSM's administrative offices next door to the Grand Ole Opry House were completely destroyed by the flood, resulting in the loss of several priceless documents from the station's history, and later demolished.
+WSM's administrative offices next door to the Grand Ole Opry House were completely destroyed by the flood, resulting in the loss of several priceless documents from the station's history, and were later demolished.

-In 2024, WSM vacated its longstanding studio inside the Magnolia Lobby of Gaylord Opryland Resort & Convention Center, and began a transition to a new showcase studio inside the home originally built for Roy Acuff on the grounds of the Grand Ole Opry House.
+In 2024, WSM vacated its longstanding studio inside the Magnolia Lobby of Gaylord Opryland Resort & Convention Center, and moved to a new showcase studio inside a custom home originally built for country music legend Roy Acuff on the grounds of the Grand Ole Opry House.
+Portions of the building, including a small museum devoted to the station's history, are accessible to visitors who take the Grand Ole Opry House Backstage Tour.

+Ryman Hospitality Properties announced its intent to seek further investment in June 2026 for Opry Entertainment Group, including WSM, as well as the company's stake in the Opry, Ryman Auditorium, the Grand Ole Opry House, and its related restaurant/bar business.